swyxio/netlify-fauna-graphql-todo/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/sw-yx/netlify-fauna-todo&stack=fauna) (and then make sure to turn on Netlify Identity since it doesnt do that yet)

-Manual deploy/Local development
+Local development

-1. Deploy to Netlify and run `netlify addons:create fauna`
-1. look for the given server secret from the netlify addon, and copy it
-1. run `export FAUNADB_SERVER_SECRET=your_secret_here`
+1. git clone
+2. `netlify init`
+3. `netlify addons:create fauna` (if you were starting from scratch, you could use `netlify functions:create fauna-graphql`)
+4. `netlify dev:exec functions/fauna-graphql/sync-schema.js`

 Features of note: